Avik-Das-567/Logistic-Regression-with-NumPy-and-Python/README.md

 # Logistic Regression with NumPy and Python

-A from-scratch implementation of **Logistic Regression** using **NumPy** to classify whether a student passes a DMV written test based on two exam scores.
+A from-scratch implementation of **Logistic Regression** using **NumPy** to classify whether a student passes or fails a DMV written test based on two exam scores.

 This project demonstrates the **mathematical foundations of logistic regression**, including:
 - Logistic (sigmoid) function